Meet Yuzhou Bai, a PhD candidate and student staff member at East Asian Library

 I came to Princeton in 2015 and am currently a PhD candidate in East Asian Studies.

-I’m currently interning at Ithaka S+R, a not-for-profit service that helps the academic and cultural communities serve the public good and navigate economic, technological, and demographic changes.
+I’m currently conducting research at Ithaka S+R on a GradFUTURES Social Impact Fellowship, a not-for-profit service that helps the academic and cultural communities serve the public good and navigate economic, technological, and demographic changes.
 At S+R, I participate in research projects undertaken by their Libraries, Scholarly Communications, and Museums team.
 The central theme of these projects is to broaden access to educational resources (including libraries) by reducing costs while also improving student outcomes.

-How does your library experience work into your current internship?
+How does your library experience work into your current fellowship?

-The working knowledge with the back end of a university library, which I’ve gained while working as a metadata assistant and circulation assistant at PUL, definitely helped me get placed into S+R’s Libraries, Scholarly Communications, and Museums team.
+The working knowledge with the back end of a university library, which I’ve gained while working as a metadata assistant and circulation assistant at PUL, definitely helped me get the opportunity to conduct research at S+R’s Libraries, Scholarly Communications, and Museums team.

 More importantly, working at PUL has activated my interest in the issue of access to academic resources and service, honed my communication skills, and allowed me to reflect on things from an administrative angle.
 These skills have helped me adapt to and contribute to the collaborative research environment at S+R.